oktadev/okta-blog/_source/_posts/2021-12-20-net-azure-cognitive-services.md

 ## Learn More About Entity Framework Core, ASP.NET Core, and Okta

-I hope the tutorial was interesting to you and that you enjoyed it.
+I hope the tutorial was interesting and enjoyable for you.
 You can get the [full source code of the project from GitHub](https://github.com/oktadev/okta-dotnet-azure-cognitive-services-example).
 For more ASP.NET Core and Okta articles, check out these posts:

 - [Rider for C# - The Best Visual Studio Alternative IDE](/blog/2020/11/30/rider-csharp-visual-studio-alternative)
 - [How to Secure PII with Entity Framework Core](/blog/2020/09/23/secure-pii-ef-core-dotnet)